zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 ### Task 2: File Transfer (Downloading Text Files from the Server) 📁
-In this task, you will extend the functionality of the application you designed to allow clients to download text files from the server.

-Thus the client should be able to view a list of the available files on the server and select one for download.
+In this task, you will extend the functionality of the application you designed to allow clients to download text files from the server.Thus the client should be able to view a list of the available files on the server and select one for download.
 Once the file is downloaded, it should be **copied** (**NOT cut**) to a directory related specifically to the client who sent the request to download the file.
 (In other words, the file must be transferred though a socket from the server side to the client side can be saved somewhere on the client side)

-## Project Breakdown 🔨
-Here is a suggested structure for your code:

-#### 1. `Server` Class
- This class will handle the server-side operations.
-It will be responsible for accepting incoming client connections, managing file downloads, facilitating group chat functionality and giving a report (or server log).
-- `Server.java`
-    This class will create a ServerSocket and **listen** for incoming client connections.
-It will spawn a new thread for each connected client to handle their requests concurrently.

-#### 2. `ServerLogHandler` Class
- This class will handle logging operations on the server side.
-It will be responsible for creating, writing, and managing the server log file.

-- `ServerLogHandler.java`
-    This class will provide methods to log server events, such as client connections, file downloads, and chat messages.

-#### 3. `Client` Class
- This class will handle the client-side operations.
-It will connect to the server, interact with the user for file downloads or group chat, and send/receive messages to/from the server.
-- `Client.java`
-    This class will represent a client and handle the interaction with the server.
-It will establish a socket connection with the server and send/receive messages.

-#### 4. `FileHandler` Class
- This class will handle file-related operations, such as downloading files from the server to the client.
-- `FileHandler.java`
-    This class will provide methods to download files from the server and save them on the client's machine.

-#### 5. `ChatHandler` Class
- This class will handle the group chat functionality.
-It will receive messages from clients and broadcast them to all connected clients.
-- `ChatHandler.java`
-This class will manage the group chat functionality, including sending/receiving messages between clients and broadcasting messages to connected clients.
+Also, you must design the **client-server API** of this project which is explained below:

-#### 6. Application's `Client-Server API` ⚠️
+#### Application's `Client-Server API` ⚠️
      This part is one of the most important features of this project To enable effective communication between the client and server sides of the application, a well-defined and predetermined interaction mechanism is implemented.
 This is achieved through a series of Request-Response interactions, where the client sends requests to the server, conveying specific instructions or queries.
 The server processes these requests and generates appropriate responses, providing the requested information or indicating the outcome of the actions.
 By employing this structured request-response approach, the client and server can seamlessly exchange data and instructions, ensuring synchronized communication and facilitating efficient coordination between the two components.

 The designing of the API can be broken down into 2 main parts:

-##### - 6.1 Request
+##### Request

 A request must have these features: